 “My husband died six months ago.
 I have three small children ages 4, 7, and 9.
 They loved the book and were very happy I purchased it for them.
 I left it on their night stand and have seen them read it on their own several times since…it is an outstanding book.”

-And Now, One for Parents and Guardians
+A Book on Grief for Parents and Guardians

-The Grief Bubble: Helping Kids Explore and Understand Grief by Kerry DeBay, a Licensed Mental Health Counselor and Certified Trauma Specialist, with over 20 years’ experience working with children and their families.
+The Grief Bubble: Helping Kids Explore and Understand Grief is written by Kerry DeBay, a Licensed Mental Health Counselor and Certified Trauma Specialist, with over 20 years’ experience working with children and their families.
 You can learn more at Kerry’s website, The Grief Bubble.

 But it’s not only for children.
 “Wonderful!”, wrote one reviewer, who went on to say, “Shared in adult grief support group.
 We took our time drawing and talking about each page.”